 Details - your experience name and description, combining your goals and the types of projects you are looking for.

-Tags & meta data - categories your experience is in, skills learners will need or develop while completing it, and more.
+Tags & meta data - Categories related to your experience, the skills learners will need or develop while completing the project, and more.

 Learners - a description of your learners including their applicable program they are in, skill levels, and more.